Quinton Graissey

 The Game of Tennis

-lady who says very little, and there proves to be more to the local school headmistress than
+In which an unexpected letter reminds Quinton of an idyllic summer’s day, he meets a young lady who says very little, and there proves to be more to the local school headmistress than

 meets the eye.